 The High Voltage cabling is orange, per Society of Automotive Engineers (SAE) standards.
-Cables run under the floor of the vehicle and connect the High Voltage Battery to the Fuel Cell stack, Motor, Inverter, A/C compressor and other High Voltage components located towards the front of the vehicle.
+Cables run under the floor of the vehicle and connect the High Voltage Battery to the HPCU, Motor, LDC, Inverter, A/C compressor and other High Voltage components located towards the front of the vehicle.

-The presence of orange cables under the hood, in the under-floor battery compartment, or high voltage cables under the car, identifies the vehicle as an electric vehicle.
+The presence of orange cables under the hood, in the under-floor battery compartment, or High Voltage cables under the car, identifies the vehicle as an electric vehicle.

-- Never cut or disconnect the high voltage orange cabling and connectors without first disabling the high voltage system (refer to page 6). - Exposed cables or wires may be visible inside or outside the vehicle.
+- Never cut or disconnect the high voltage orange cabling and connectors without first disabling the High Voltage system (refer to page 7). - Exposed cables or wires may be visible inside or outside the vehicle.
 Never touch the metal chassis wires, cables, connectors, or any electric components before disabling the system, and; or shorted to the vehicle chassis.